-Iran has attempted, although with limited success, to mitigate the economic effect of sanctions.
-Iran's 2013-2014 budget relies far less on oil exports than have previous budgets, and its exports of minerals, cement, urea fertilizer, and other agricultural and basic industrial goods are increasing substantially.
-Iran's exports of natural gas condensates, such as is used to refine into jet fuel, have doubled in 2013 from previous years, although the \$1.2 billion increase in the value of those exports does not nearly compensate for the loss of crude oil revenues.
-Iran's economy minister, in April 2013 interviews, said non-oil exports grew 20% in 2012 from the prior year.
+Iran has had limited success mitigating the economic effect of sanctions.
+Iran's 2013-2014 budget relies far less on oil exports than have previous budgets.
 Iran's goods are relatively less expensive than previously because of the decline in value of its currency.
-The main customers for Iran's non-oil exports reportedly are countries in the immediate neighborhood, including Iraq, Afghanistan, Azerbaijan, Armenia, and others.
-Some argue that Iran might even benefit from sanctions over the long term by being compelled to diversify its economy and reduce dependence on oil revenues.
+Iran's economy minister, in April 2013 interviews, said non-oil exports grew 20% in 2012 from the prior year, including exports of minerals, cement, urea fertilizer, and other agricultural and basic industrial goods.
+Iran's exports of natural gas condensates, such as is used to refine into jet fuel, doubled in 2013 from previous years.
+The Iran Customs Administration estimated that Iran sold \$8.1 billion from petrochemical sales during March-November 2013, even though U.S. sanctions on petrochemical sales went into effect during that time.
+However, all of these exports do not fully compensate for the loss of crude oil revenues.
+The main customers for Iran's non-oil exports reportedly are countries in the immediate neighborhood, including Iraq, Afghanistan, and Armenia.

+However, some economists argue that Iran might benefit from sanctions over the long term by being compelled to diversify its economy and reduce dependence on oil revenues and imported goods.
 Iranian manufacturers have increased production of some goods that Iranians are buying as they cut back on purchases of imported goods.
 Some private funds are going into the Tehran stock exchange and hard assets, such as property.
 However, many of these trends generally benefit the urban elite.